-After selling their Pepsi-Cola bottling plant in Montana in 1968, then working for two years in the Peace Corps in Ghana, Robert and Rebecca Jorgensen were searching for a new life venture.
+After selling their place in Montana in 1968, then working for two years in the Peace Corps in Ghana, Robert and Rebecca Jorgensen were searching for a new life venture.

 Family connections in Wells enticed them to this southern Maine coastal community.
 After 30 years of interest in antiques, and wishing to embark on a new career, they purchased the historic 1685 Mill House property and began living out their dream of dealing in fine period antiques.

 And so, in 1971, R. Jorgensen Antiques was established in Wells, Maine.

 Three years into their endeavor, son Ric Jorgensen was invited to move east from Montana and join in the active renovation and expansion of the buildings to more effectively showcase a growing antiques collection.
 Another three years brought their daughter, Pamela Jorgensen, from Vermont.
 In the early 1990's, Ric's son David Jorgensen joined and brought his patience, artistic and restoration skills to the business.

 Each family partner, having their own unique perspective and knowledge base, developed a passion for different periods or style of antiques - creating a very broad and diverse antiques inventory.

 The Old Mill House, located adjacent to Stevens Brook, was built between 1681 and 1685 by Jonathan Hammond on part of a land grant from the King of England to Fernando Gorges.